bsharvey/bsharvey.github.io/pages/talks.md

 ### <a name="lectures"></a>lectures
 ####  2018
 ##### <a name="EMSE6992"></a>[EMSE 6992 Introduction to Data Analytics](https://bsharvey.github.io/)
-Selected topics in engineering management and systems engineering (EMSE) and Compuster Science (CS), as arranged.
-May be repeated for credit.
+Lectures from GWU's Graduate Data Analytics program established jointly byt the Engineering (EMSE) and Compuster Science (CS) departments.
 Basic techniques of data science; algorithms for data mining; basics of statistical modeling and their “Big Data” applications.
 Concepts, abstractions, and practical techniques.

 Lecture 1: Introduction to Data Analytics<br/>
 &nbsp; &nbsp; &nbsp; Slides: